ProjectZeroDays/ultimate_installer/README.md

 Features:
 - Fuzzy matching on name, ID, and category
 - Visual indicators for installed apps
-- Description preview (if enabled)
+- Description preview (if enabled in settings)

 ### Update Management